codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ```

 {{<notebox>}}
+The version Xcode defines which build machine will be used (even if you're building Android).
 See the default software versions on Codemagic build machines:
 - [macOS build machine specification (Xcode 11.x)](../releases-and-versions/versions/)
 - [macOS build machine specification (Xcode 12.0-12.4)](../releases-and-versions/versions2/)
 - [macOS build machine specification (Xcode 12.5+)](../releases-and-versions/versions3/)
 - [Linux build machine specification](../releases-and-versions/versions-linux/)

+Using a non-default version of Ruby for macOS builds will increase the time of your `Preparing build machine` step significantly.
 {{</notebox>}}

 ### Cache